argoproj/argo-events/api/event-source.md

 <em>(Optional)</em>
 <p>
-DeprecatedProjectKey is the key of project for which integration needs to set up Deprecated: use Repositories instead.
-Will be unsupported in v1.8
+DeprecatedProjectKey is the key of project for which integration needs to set up.
+Deprecated: use Repositories instead.
+Will be unsupported in v1.8.
 </p>
 </td>
 </tr>